calacuda/prog-bot/README.md

 - [x] text to speech
   - [ ] needs tests
   - [x] add a beep/jingle to play for situations where words would be over kill but user feed back is still needed.
-    - decide on a beep/jingle
+    - decide on a default beep/jingle
 - [ ] utterance detection
   - [x] triggerable from messagebus
   - [ ] triggerable with voice